 7. C.) ETC: Muskie Telemetry Research Update Janice Kerns (cancelled).

 7. D.) ETC: ETC By-laws update.
 Cory Kovacs said he has a few edits to make, the ETC history needs to be updated, the selection process of officers needs to be improved and approved.
-Cory said the final document will be sent out to all ETC members to be voted on for approval.
+Cory will work with Janice on finalizing and said the final document will be sent out to all ETC members to be voted on for approval.

 8. E.) Break out session for WTC, ETC & CTC State and Provincial Reports: